After everything that happened is safe to travel to Egypt? All the answer are almost 5 years old, can somebody have an answer more resently?

 It depends on your level of experience as a traveler, the level of risk you're willing to accept, and the precautions you take in the pre-planning and also in the traveling stages.
 Pick reputable accommodation and ask them about their security measures before you book etc. If you go, it may be safer to eschew public transport and get a driver.
-It's also important to monitor the situation and be prepared to make the decision to NOT go (even if that's not covered by your insurance) for your safety. almost 2 years ago
+It's also important to monitor the situation and be prepared to make the decision to NOT go (even if that's not covered by your insurance) for your safety. over 2 years ago

 I've just come back from a week long tour in Egypt and had no problems whatsoever.
 Was safe everywhere we went (Cairo, luxor,aswan. ) about 2 years agoAnswered by tessa via WorldNomads.com